 Frequently Asked Questions on Gradescope and Pedagogy

+These questions focus on how Gradescope may link to your teaching pedagogy.
 If you have more questions about using Gradescope to support your teaching, please reach out to us.
 If you need technical support with Gradescope, please see Gradescope's Instructor User Guides or contact Gradescope directly.

 Basic Questions on Using Gradescope

-Am I required to use GradeScope?
+Am I required to use Gradescope?

 No.